indoor-onyourmap/iOS-SDK/README.md

 url | NSString* | URL to the server user | NSString* | Username (user@indoor.test)
 pwd | NSString* | Password
-deleg | id<OYMIndoorDelegate> | Indoor delegate to handle the output of the SDK *ac* | *BOOL* | *Flag to enable the autoconnect with the default number (3) of retries* *attemps* | *int* | *Enables the autoconnect feature with the defined number of retries*
+deleg | id&lt;OYMIndoorDelegate&gt; | Indoor delegate to handle the output of the SDK *ac* | *BOOL* | *Flag to enable the autoconnect with the default number (3) of retries* *attemps* | *int* | *Enables the autoconnect feature with the defined number of retries*